Lake Tahoe Report | The Fish Sniffer

 Paul Kneeland

-Paul Kneeland is the publisher of The Fish Sniffer Magazine and a lifelong fisherman who has made it his work to support the angling community.
-He keeps readers connected to fish, gear and opportunities across California, the West Coast and Baja.
+Paul Kneeland is the publisher of Fish Sniffer Magazine and a lifelong fisherman who has dedicated his career to supporting the angling community.
+He keeps readers connected to the latest on fish, gear, and fishing opportunities throughout California, the West Coast, and Baja.
+Through honest reports, practical tactics, and timely updates, he helps generations of anglers stay informed and ready to hit the water successfully.

 Reach Paul at 530-346-8696